lilyminium/psiresp/docs/source/usage.rst

 Next, we need to figure out how to calculate the quantum chemistry jobs.
-PsiRESP uses a :class:`qcfractal.server.FractalServer` to manage resources with QM computations.
+PsiRESP uses a :class:`qcfractal.FractalServer` to manage resources with QM computations.
 However, it is not always possible or practical to have a server running in a different process; for example, if you want to use PsiRESP in a Jupyter notebook, or within a Python script.
-Within a Python script, QCFractal recommends a :class:`qcfractal.snowflake.FractalSnowflake`; within a Jupyter notebook, :class:`qcfractal.snowflake.FractalSnowflakeHandler`.
+Within a Python script, QCFractal recommends a :class:`qcfractal.FractalSnowflake`; within a Jupyter notebook, :class:`qcfractal.FractalSnowflakeHandler`.

 Alternatively, you may not want to use a server at all, but to run the QM computations yourselves.
 In that case, pass ``client=None``.